AdrianSPratama/LSI-Okinawa-2026-RasenGAN/README.md

-# GAN-Devil
+# RasenGAN
-This is the repository for GAN Devil Project for Okinawa LSI Contest 2026
+This is the repository for RasenGAN Project for Okinawa LSI Contest 2026